Results.

 15 November 2021

-High Court refused to certify points of law for appeal, finding grounds unsupported by record and notice of appeal defective.
+High Court refused to certify points of law where issues were inadequately substantiated and notice of appeal was defective.

 15 November 2021